andey-robins/webnotes/algorithms.md

 Searching
 -----
-searching deals with the ways we move through graphs
+searching deals with the ways we move through graphs and try to find specific elements

 ###Search Types
 - depth first search (DFS)